10 Signs That It’s Time To Update Your Company’s WebsiteJanuary 21, 2017

 Do you know what type of mobile design your business has for your website?
-Is it mobile friendly, mobile optimized, responsive, or neither?
-Understanding the difference between mobile website designs can have a huge impact on the performance of your site and your business.
+Is it mobile friendly, mobile optimized, responsive, or neither Understanding the difference can have a huge impact on the performance of your site and therefor on your business, too.

 Mobile friendly is the bare minimum mobile design for a website.
 The result is a slimmed down version of your site’s desktop design and looks more like an app design.
 Content is trimmed down to only show the most relevant information.
 While functional, a mobile friendly site can be hard for users to navigate because of minimized text, drop down menus, etc.